MLeganes/42Printf/README.md

-ft_printf
+ # 42Printf

-Ft_printf is a copy of printf from lib stdio.h without less funcionalities.
+**Ft_printf** is a copy of printf from lib stdio.h without less funcionalities.
 The common structure for printf is:

 %[flags][width][.precision][length]specifier